mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

 of :class:`~authorityspoke.rules.Rule` objects.
 In particular, we’ll look at the first two Rules, which describe two ways that an object can be defined to be a “beard”.

-    >>> from authorityspoke.io import readers
-    >>> beard_rules = readers.read_rules(beard_dictionary, client=legis_client)
+    >>> beard_holdings = loaders.read_holdings_from_file("beard_rules.yaml", client=legis_client)
-    >>> print(beard_rules[0])
+    >>> print(beard_holdings[0])
+    the Holding to ACCEPT
       the Rule that the court MAY ALWAYS impose the
         RESULT:
           the fact that <the suspected beard> was a beard
         GIVEN:
           the fact that <the suspected beard> was facial hair the fact that the length of <the suspected beard> was at least 5 millimeter
           the fact that <the suspected beard> occurred on or below the chin GIVEN the ENACTMENT:
           "In this Act, beard means any facial hair no shorter than 5 millimetres in length that: occurs on or below the chin…" (/test/acts/47/4 1935-04-01)

-    >>> print(beard_rules[1])
+    >>> print(beard_holdings[1])
+    the Holding to ACCEPT
       the Rule that the court MAY ALWAYS impose the
         RESULT:
           the fact that <the suspected beard> was a beard
         GIVEN:
           the fact that <the suspected beard> was facial hair the fact that the length of <the suspected beard> was at least 5 millimeter
           the fact that <the suspected beard> existed in an uninterrupted line from the front of one ear to the front of the other ear below the nose GIVEN the ENACTMENT:
           "In this Act, beard means any facial hair no shorter than 5 millimetres in length that:…exists in an uninterrupted line from the front of one ear to the front of the other ear below the nose." (/test/acts/47/4 1935-04-01)

 The difference between these two Rules is that the first one applies to